dailystory/docs/articles/contacts/import.md

 <code>Amy Jones,amy@example.com,"ACME, Inc."</code>

-After selecting the contacts to import click next and on the next screen you can map contacts to fields.
+After entering the contacts to import click next.
+On the next screen you can map contacts to fields.

-**important:** do not put spaces after commas.
-Use quotes if content contains a comma
+**important:** do not put spaces after comma separated values.
+Use quotes if content contains a comma.

 ##Load from CSV
 To load new contacts from a CSV (Comma Separated Value) file just click "Select a CSV file to upload".
 After selecting a file you can map contacts to fields on the next screen.